-The subscriptions that are imported will be associated with the memberships that you created earlier.
-They’ll also be associated with the users that were imported in the previous step.
+The imported subscriptions will be associated with the memberships you created earlier.
+They’ll also be associated with the users imported in the previous step.
 If the memberships and users don’t exist in your new site, then the import won’t work, so you’ll have to create them first.

-Importing the recurring subscriptions actually requires you to import two CSV files, one for the subscriptions, and one for the transactions.
-However, you can manually create the transactions if there isn’t a large number of them to recreate instead of importing them via CSV file.
+Importing the recurring subscriptions requires you to import two CSV files, one for the subscriptions, and one for the transactions.
+If there aren’t too many, you might also want to manually create the transactions rather than importing them via CSV file.

-As the CSV files to be imported must include a selection of mandatory columns, it’s highly recommended that you check out the tutorial videos and instructions in the relevant section of the MemberPress user manual.
+The import CSV files have to include a selection of mandatory columns.
+So we highly recommend that you check out the tutorial videos and instructions in the relevant sections of the MemberPress user manual.

-Once the import has run, you should’ve migrated your users, the user data, and recurring subscriptions from your old site to your new MemberPress-powered site.
+Once the import has run, you should have your users, their user data, and recurring subscriptions from your old site in your new MemberPress-powered site.

 Be sure to thoroughly check and test the data in your new site before signing off on the migration.

-Are you ready to move your data from one membership site to another?
-Let us know if you have questions in the comments below.
+Are you ready to do a MemberPress import?
+Let us know if you have questions in the comments section below.